cceh/ntg/doc_src/intro.rst

 The application is online at: http://ntg.cceh.uni-koeln.de

-The source code can be found at: https://github.com/cceh/ntg
+The source code is online at: https://github.com/cceh/ntg

 Author: Marcello Perathoner <marcello.perathoner@uni-koeln.de>